 The resources provided in the Career Exploration section of the website can be used to gather perspective and empower yourself to make more informed career and education decisions – now and throughout your professional journey.

 Career Exploration Overview

-To get extra career planning and exploration support consider registering for the following 1-credit courses at Greenfield Community College:
+To get additional career planning and exploration support, consider registering for the following 1-credit course at Greenfield Community College:

 Introduces students to the career exploration and planning process.
 Students use online tools and supplemental resources to complete self-assessments, engage in self-reflection, gather information about careers of interest, and relate potential careers to educational opportunities.
 Through this class, students create an action plan for achieving their education and career goals.
 If you have questions or would like to register, contact Chaitali Brahmbhatt, email@example.com